A Guide for Directors and Delegate Roles

-Broadly speaking the role of a Councillor is to carry out the functions of a Councillor as defined in the Parents and Citizens Associations Incorporation Act 1976 No 50 and P&C Federation Constitution.
+Broadly speaking the role of a Director is to carry out the functions of a Director as defined in the Parents and Citizens Associations Incorporation Act 1976 No 50 and P&C Federation Constitution.

 Essentially this means:

-• Councillors are elected for a two-year term
+• Directors are elected for a two-year term

-• Councillors form the Board (of 16) of the NSW P&C Federation which is responsible for:
+• Directors form the Board (of 16) of the NSW P&C Federation which is responsible for:

 • Advising the Department of Education and other entities about P&C Federation’s views on matters relating to public education;